CoderDojoSV/beginner-python/Day-1/README.md

 * Finished example (no peeking early): [multiplication game.py](finished/multiplication game.py)

+### You Finished, Now What?
+Congrats on finishing your very first game in Python!
+I'm going to guess that it's not very fun to play though.
+Computer programming is not just about finishing the basic requirements, it's about being creative and making the game your own!
+Always ask yourself, what would make this game more fun?
+What would make it cool?

+Here are some ideas to get you started:

-* Bonus take home challenge: can you count how many times they got questions wrong and tell them at the end of the game?
-Some other ideas:
+* Can you count how many times they got questions wrong and tell them at the end of the game?
+* Can you add another level with a harder num range?
+* Can you add division problems as well?
+* Can you ask to multiply 3 numbers instead of 2?
-* * Can you time the player?
+* Can you time the player?
-* * What else can you do with user input?
-What other games can you create?
+* What other games can you do with user input?